5. Vector indexing#

 ## Error in x[-1:3]: only 0's may be mixed with negative subscripts

-Also, NA indexes are not allowed amongst negative ones.
+Also, NA indexes cannot be mixed with negative ones.

 A vector can also be subsetted by means of a logical vector.
 If they both are of identical lengths, the consecutive elements in the latter indicate whether the corresponding elements of the indexed vector are supposed to be selected (TRUE) or omitted (FALSE).